Trek, Bontrager and Electra — Celebrating the Brands We Believe In and the Visionaries Behind Them

+At Epicenter Cycling, we celebrate and uphold Trek’s mission to get more people on quality bikes every day.
 Come by either of our convenient locations in Santa Cruz and Aptos to browse our wide range of Trek and Electra bicycles.
 Models include electric, mountain, road, gravel, commuter, hybrid, cruiser, and kids.
 Test rides are free — try out as many bicycles as you want.
 Most of all, we want you to be happy, comfortable, and confident with your choice.
 Also, keep in mind you get unlimited free tune-ups for the life of your bike!

 Of course, we carry so much more than bikes.
 Browse Bontrager’s deep selection of parts, accessories, shoes, and apparel.
 Our selection of cycling gear has to pass the high standards of our crew.
 Therefore, you can rest assured it’s top notch.
 If for any reason, you aren’t 100% thrilled with your purchase, don’t worry.
 Bontrager comes with a 30-day unconditional guarantee.